NEONScience/neon-data-api/docs/content/graphql/index.md

 <td valign="top"><a href="#scalars">Float</a></td>
 <td>

-Cartesian offsets of a sensor, in meters, east (positive values) or west (negative values) relative to where the geolocation point was taken
+Cartesian offsets of a sensor, in meters, west (positive values) or east (negative values) relative to the reference location.

 </td>
 </tr>